octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Iterating on a map

-The `ITER body` instruction iterates on all elements of a _map_ and applies a sequence of instructions (called "body") for each element.
+The `ITER body` instruction iterates on all elements of a _map_ and applies a sequence of instructions (called "body") to each element.
 So, the "body" sequence expects an element of the stack (i.e. a _pair_ key-value) on top of the stack.
 The "body" sequence has access to the underlying stack.

 An example ("Max list") illustrating `ITER` instruction usage is described in the _Examples_ section.
 Despite being applied to a list of integers, the `ITER` instruction works in the same way with a map (except at each iteration a _pair_ key-value is pushed on the stack instead of an integer, as in the example "Max list").